Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 # Board Flashing and MCU IDs
+If you have multiple boards, its advised to unplug every but one, and complete this for every board separately.
 _________________________________________________________
 ## Flash Katapult
 [Katapult](https://github.com/Arksine/katapult) is a utility for flashing board more easily + doing CAN bus.
 You're here since you wont be using a CAN board, so we won't go into that and proceed with normal board flashing c: